January 2021 Update

-During the national lockdown, and during Tier 3 restrictions, urgent and emergency consultations will take priority over routine work, however by putting into place our above protocols we are able to offer almost all of our normal routine procedures, and consultations.
+During the national lockdown, urgent and emergency consultations will take priority over routine work, however by putting into place our above protocols we are able to offer some of our normal routine procedures, and consultations.

 Our phone lines remain extremely busy as we communicate more and more over the phone with our clients, so your patience when phoning through to the practice is much appreciated.
 We please ask you reserve using option 1 genuine emergency for that.

 When attending an appointment at the practice, you will be asked to park up safely, and then phone through to reception to advise of your arrival.
 The team will make note of this contact number.
 When a member of the clinical team is ready to see you, they will contact you back on this number to discuss your concerns, obtain a thorough clinical history and discuss how they will proceed forward, including coming to collect your pet from you.
 If you do not have a mobile phone, or you walk to the surgery, we please advise you plan ahead, bring a rain coat/umbrella, wait under our arch in a safe manner, and if there is no one else in reception, you can pop in to tell the team you have arrived and then wait outside.
 When your pet is collected from you, the clinical team will then safely work together to perform a thorough clinical examination and get back in touch with you on how best to proceed.
 We encourage you to wrap up warm over the winter months.
 Often due to unforeseen circumstances, or unexpected emergencies, our consulting times can run behind schedule.
 Our team endeavour to run as close to time as possible, but given the nature of medicine things can very quickly change.

 As always, we continue to ask for complete payment at the time of treatment.